-c.
+- a.
+Incremental Funding.
+Project budget requests should consider mitigating risks such as continuing resolutions (particularly for new starts), higher than anticipated project burn rate and affordability within the program's capital and operations budget portfolio. - b.
 Funding Profiles.
 In approving the funding profile for completing the project, PMEs must determine that the proposed funding stream is affordable and executable within the program's capital and operations budget portfolio.
 Any changes to the approved funding profile that negatively impacts the project after CD-2 must be endorsed by the project's PME, who may not be the Program Budget Officer.
-Prior to endorsement by the PME, the CFO and PM will be notified of any proposed project funding profile changes so that the CFO can verify that the funding profile is covered within the President's budget.
+Prior to endorsement by the PME, the CFO and PM will be notified of any proposed project funding profile changes so that the CFO can verify that the funding profile is covered within the President's budget. - c.

-- d.
 Funding Documents.
 All projects, except for MIE, will provide to the CFO and the PM a project funding document (inclusive of the PDS for line item projects) that clearly delineates the budget year funding request, prior year budget requests and appropriations, and future planned budget requests.
-Consistent with current budget submission requirements, the PDS for line item projects will be included in the Department's Congressional budget submission. - The project funding document (similar to PDS) for operating expense projects will be considered internal information for the CFO, PM, and appropriate senior leaders during the budget preparation process to document that project funds are being requested consistent with the funding profile established at CD-2, or the latest BCP that was approved. - e.
+Consistent with current budget submission requirements, the PDS for line item projects will be included in the Department's Congressional budget submission. - The project funding document (similar to PDS) for operating expense projects will be considered internal information for the CFO, PM, and appropriate senior leaders during the budget preparation process to document that project funds are being requested consistent with the funding profile established at CD-2, or the latest BCP that was approved. - d.
 Project Engineering and Design (PED) Funds.
 To enhance fiscal insight and discipline for major system projects, an estimate of the required amount of PED funds to execute the planning and design portion of a project (period from CD-1 to completion of the project's design) shall be included in the CD-1 documentation. - For projects where the top-end range is less than \$100M, the use of PED funds shall be limited to a two-year duration, unless approved by the PME.
 The PMRC shall be notified of granted time extensions or waivers.
-The estimate will be subject to applicable independent reviews. - f.
+The estimate will be subject to applicable independent reviews. - e.
 Align Priorities to Program Appropriations.
 Each program office shall develop an integrated capital asset project priority list as a corporate tool to enable DOE leadership to optimize limited budget resources.
 The priority list shall be updated at least annually and should rank mission needs that are achieved by each capital asset project and identify project drivers, internal and external factors for ranking the projects.
 The prioritization should be reflected in the annual fiscal guidance.